Mosamorphing/WTF-React/10_More Hooks/readme.md

 ---

 As discussed in one of our past lectures, hooks are a game-changer for React development, particularly in the realm of functional components.
-They allowe developers to manage state, lifecycle methods, and other React features within functional components, previously exclusive to class components.
+They allow developers to manage state, lifecycle methods, and other React features within functional components, previously exclusive to class components.

 In this lesson, we will consider a few more hooks.